 The RNA processing takes place in the cytoplasm for prokaryotic transcription and in the nucleus for eukaryotic transcription.

-There is only one type of RNA polymerase enzyme in prokaryotic transcription and it helps to synthesize all the other types of RNA in the cells ( mRNA, tRNA, and rRNA).
+There is only one type of RNA polymerase enzyme in prokaryotic transcription and it helps to synthesise all the other types of RNA in the cells ( mRNA, tRNA, and rRNA).
 Eukaryotic transcription involves three types of RNA.
 There is RNA Polymerase I that helps in the rRNA synthesis, RNA Polymerase II for mRNA, and RNA Polymerase III that aids in the synthesis of tRNA and 5S rRNA.

 RNA Polymerase Composition